microsoft/FluidFramework/BREAKING.md

 - [Summarize heuristic changes based on telemetry](#Summarize-heuristic-changes-based-on-telemetry)

 ### Summarize heuristic changes based on telemetry
-Changes will be made in the way heuristic summaries are run based on observed telemetry.
+Changes will be made in the way heuristic summaries are run based on observed telemetry (see `ISummaryConfigurationHeuristics`).
 Please evaluate if such policies make sense for you, and if not, clone the previous defaults and pass it to the `ContainerRuntime` object to shield yourself from these changes:
 - Change `minOpsForLastSummaryAttempt` from `50` -> `10`

 ## 1.0 Breaking changes